 - Retraction (scapular adduction): the rhomboids, trapezius

-- Lateral (upward) rotation of the scapula: serratus anterior, trapezius (upper fibers)
+- Lateral (upward) rotation of the scapula: serratus anterior, trapezius (upper and lower fibers)

 - Medial (downward) rotation of the scapula: rhomboids, levator scapulae, pectoralis minor

 - Type of joint: synovial ball-and-socket joint between the head of the humerus and the glenoid cavity of the scapula

 - Capsule: a fibrous capsule envelops the entire joint

 - Glenoid labrum: a soft tissue rim surrounding the glenoid fossa of the scapula